8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 CLICK HERE TO KNOW HOW TO SPLIT DOSE YOUR COLON PREP.

-(3) Already vomiting? take a break.
+(3) Already vomiting?
+Take a break.

-(4) chill your colon prep.
+(4) Chill your colon prep.

 frequent drinking of small amounts of cold water helps you stay hydrated and increases the efficacy of your colon prep.